HarshaVardhanBabu/TutorialMaterial/README.md

       name=fn, length=len(uploaded[fn])))
 ```

-![Or Other way is use the Files tab shown below to upload the files]
+Or Other way is use the Files tab shown below to upload the files

 <img src="https://github.com/HarshaVardhanBabu/TutorialMaterial/blob/master/Screenshot%202019-10-11%20at%208.14.32%20AM.png" />